chrisvo81/git-terminal/README.md

 - `%v` and `%V`: The version of zsh.

-You can use these sequences to customize your prompt to show the information you find most useful.
+You can use these sequences to customize the prompt to show the information you find most useful.
 For example, if you wanted to show the full hostname, the current directory, and the current time, you could use:

 ```bash
 PROMPT='%M %~ %T %# '
 ```

-Remember to use the `setopt PROMPT_SUBST` command before setting PROMPT if If you want to use variables (like `$USER` or `$HOME`) or command substitutions (like `$(date)`) in your prompt.
+Remember to use the `setopt PROMPT_SUBST` command before setting PROMPT if If you want to use variables (like `$USER` or `$HOME`) or command substitutions (like `$(date)`) in the prompt.
 For example:

 ```bash
 setopt PROMPT_SUBST
 PROMPT='Hello, $USER.
 The date is $(date +%Y-%m-%d). %~ %# '
 ```

+### precmd

+The `vcs_info` is a built-in zsh function for version control system information.
+This function supports multiple VCSs, not just Git, and provides a lot of flexibility for customizing the prompt.
+The `precmd` function is a special function in `zsh` that is executed before each prompt; in the setup, it's used to update the BRANCH variable with the current branch information from `vcs_info`.
+This `BRANCH` variable is then used in the PROMPT setting